This post may contain affiliate links. For more information, read my disclosure policy.

 - M&Ms – for the holidays I go with red and green, but there are a lot of options.

-1. Melt the chocolate: Follow the instructions on the almond bark package for melting it.
+- Follow the instructions on the almond bark package for how to melt chocolate.
 You should be able to do this in a large bowl in the microwave.
 (See FAQ for other options for chocolate.)

-2. Mix: Stir the chow mein noodles into the melted bark, so they are completely coated.
+- Stir the chow mein noodles into the melted chocolate mixture, so they are completely coated.
 If the chocolate is hot once you’ve stirred it, let it cool for a couple of minutes so the candy doesn’t melt.

 Haystack Recipe Variations